lucgerrits/sim-tas-group-tests/Hyperledger-Sawtooth/README.md

 # Hyperledger Sawtooth

-Folder containing the files required to deploy Hyperledger Sawtooth in Kubernetes.
+This repository contains files required to deploy Hyperledger Sawtooth on Kubernetes cluster running on a local host.